 The Settlement Framework, among other applicable conditions, provides that payments to states and political subdivisions are contingent upon the number of states and political subdivisions, including those states and political subdivisions who have not yet sued the Company, that agree to participate in the Settlement Framework or otherwise have their claims foreclosed within a prescribed deadline.
 On December 20, 2022, the Company announced that it had settlement agreements with all 50 states, including four states that previously settled with the Company, as well as the District of Columbia, Puerto Rico and three other U.S. territories (the "Settling States"), thus satisfying the initial threshold of required participation by Settling States.
-On August 22, 2023, the settlement administrator determined that a sufficient number of political subdivisions had agreed to participate in the Settlement Framework, which was a necessary condition for the Settlement Framework to become effective.
+On August 22, 2023, the settlement Framework, which was a necessary condition for the Settlement Framework to become effective.
 The Settlement Framework became effective 15 days later, on September 6, 2023.
 The Company deposited the full portion of the Settlement Amount attributable to the Settling States on October 11, 2023.
-Although the settlement administrator has determined that sufficient number of political subdivisions have agreed to participate in the Settlement Framework, and thus the
+Although the settlement administrator has determined that sufficient number of participate in the Settlement framework, and thus the